 Main contractor starts building work

-Summer 2025:
+Late 2025:

 Town Hall reopens

-Lowestoft Town Council has been awarded a development grant from The National Lottery Heritage Fund to progress its plans to the delivery stage, which was heavily influenced by public consultation in 2021.
+Lowestoft Town Council has been awarded a delivery grant from The National Lottery Heritage Fund to progress its plans to the delivery stage, which was heavily influenced by public consultation in 2021.
 This comes on the back of £2million from the Towns Fund earmarked for this prominent landmark, located within the Heritage Quarter.

 The Lowestoft Town Hall Project is a Lowestoft Town Council initiative supported National Lottery Players via the National Lottery Heritage Fund.
 Funding support is also provided by Historic England, The Architectural Heritage Fund, Towns Fund, and East Suffolk Council.